ARMmbed/mbed-os-5-docs/docs/tools/DAP.md

 DAPlink is an open source project that implements the embedded firmware required for a Cortex debug probe.
 The project is hosted on GitHub and is published under an Apache 2.0 license, making it attractive for commercial developments.

-The software project is complemented by a series of reference designs for creating the DAPLink debug probe hardware, which is available in the <a href="/docs/v5.7/reference/contributing-tools.html#arm-mbed-hdk" target="_blank">HDK documentation</a>.
+The software project is complemented by a series of reference designs for creating the DAPLink debug probe hardware, which is available in the [HDK documentation](/docs/v5.7/reference/contributing-tools.html#arm-mbed-hdk).

 ### DAPLink features

-A DAPLink debug probe connects to your host computer through USB and connects to your target system (the one to be programmed and debugged) through a standard <a href="http://infocenter.arm.com/help/topic/com.arm.doc.faqs/attached/13634/cortex_debug_connectors.pdf" target="_blank">Cortex debug connector</a>.
+A DAPLink debug probe connects to your host computer through USB and connects to your target system (the one to be programmed and debugged) through a standard [Cortex debug connector](http://infocenter.arm.com/help/topic/com.arm.doc.faqs/attached/13634/cortex_debug_connectors.pdf).
 It provides three main features - all over a single USB connection.

 #### HID interface